Inquisitive bisimulation: Relational inquisitive models

 \section{Relational inquisitive models}

-In the remainder of this paper, our aim will be to compare the expressive power of inquisitive modal logic with that of first-order logic.
-This, however, is not quite as straightforward as for ordinary modal logic.
-A standard Kripke model can be identified naturally with a relational structure with a binary accessibility relation $R$ and a unary predicate $P_i$ for the interpretation of each atomic sentence $p_i \in \P$.
+In the remainder of this paper we compare the expressive power of inquisitive modal logic with that of first-order logic.
+This is not quite as straightforward as for ordinary modal logic.
+A standard Kripke model can be identified naturally with a relational structure with a binary accessibility relation $R$ and a unary predicate for the interpretation of each atomic proposition $p \in \P$.
 By contrast, an inquisitive modal model also needs to encode the inquisitive state map $\Sigma:W\to\wp\wp(W)$.
 This map can be identified with a binary relation $E \subseteq W\times \wp(W)$.
 In order to view this as part of a relational structure, however, we need to adopt a two-sorted perspective, and view $W$ and $\wp(W)$ as domains of two distinct sorts.
+We thus turn to two-sorted structures.
+In order to capture the fact that the second sort contains sets of elements of the first sort, our relational structures include a relation $\epsilon$ between these sorts, which simulates set-theoretic membership.
 This leads to the following notion.